Chandrapriya2613/assignment2-Kavalapati/README.md

 |  Australia  | Its the perfect Roadtrip Destination and has incredible cities . | 7 |
 |  vietnam    | The best dramatic landscapes,fascinating history,epic food. | 5 |
 |  Canada     | The Famous landmarks,Historical wonders outdoor exploration. | 10 |

+---
+## Funny Quotes

+> Accept who you are Unless you are a serial killer.- *Ellen Degeners*

+> Gravitation is not responsible for people falling in love.- *Albert Einstein*